liferay-design/liferay.design/src/markdown/lexicon/foundations/animations.md

 order: 0
 ---

+<div class="page-description">Animations are used to transmit messages while capturing the user's attention in different ways.</div>

 ### Usage

 Lexicon provides animations that you can use in your sites and apps.
 They should only be used to support a message.
 Specific examples can be found in [dataset display](./datasetdisplay.html).